Rubentxu/recambios2uso/README.md

 # recambios2uso
-<<<<<<< HEAD
-This application was generated using JHipster 4.6.1, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.6.1](https://jhipster.github.io/documentation-archive/v4.6.1).
+This application was generated using JHipster 4.9.0, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.9.0](http://www.jhipster.tech/documentation-archive/v4.9.0).

 ## Development